Mary of Teck: Queen and empress consort

-Two months after the end of the war, Queen Mary's youngest son, John, died at the age of thirteen.
-She described her shock and sorrow in her diary and letters, extracts of which were published after her death: "our poor darling little Johnnie had passed away suddenly ...
+Two months after the end of the war, Prince John died at the age of thirteen.
+Queen Mary described her shock and sorrow in her diary and letters, extracts of which were published after her death: "our poor darling little Johnnie had passed away suddenly ...
 The first break in the family circle is hard to bear but people have been so kind & sympathetic & this has helped us [the King and me] much."

-Her staunch support of her husband continued during the later half of his reign.
+The Queen's staunch support of her husband continued during the later half of his reign.
 She advised him on speeches and used her extensive knowledge of history and royalty to advise him on matters affecting his position.
 He appreciated her discretion, intelligence, and judgement.
 She maintained an air of self-assured calm throughout all her public engagements in the years after the war, a period marked by civil unrest over social conditions, Irish independence, and Indian nationalism.

-In the late 1920s, George V became increasingly ill with lung problems, exacerbated by his heavy smoking.
-Queen Mary paid particular attention to his care.
+In the late 1920s, George became increasingly ill with lung problems, exacerbated by his heavy smoking.
+Mary paid particular attention to his care.
 During his illness in 1928, one of his doctors, Sir Farquhar Buzzard, was asked who had saved the King's life.
 He replied, "The Queen".
-In 1935, King George V and Queen Mary celebrated their silver jubilee, with celebrations taking place throughout the British Empire.
+In 1935, George and Mary celebrated their silver jubilee, with celebrations taking place throughout the British Empire.
 In his jubilee speech, George paid public tribute to his wife, having told his speechwriter, "Put that paragraph at the very end.
 I cannot trust myself to speak of the Queen when I think of all I owe her."